jyrikivinen/home/_sources/research/projects.md

 ---
 ```

-We developed a nonparametric Baysian modeling framework in which data is generated via tree-structured probabilistic graphical models with latent variables,
+We developed a nonparametric Bayesian modeling framework in which data is generated via tree-structured probabilistic graphical models with latent variables,
 whose complexity is determined in a data-driven and -adaptive way.
 Tree-structured graphical models have natural ties, for example to multiscale data.
 The hierarchical Dirichlet process hidden Markov tree (HDP-HMT) framework extended prior work on, e.g., hidden Markov trees {cite}`crouse98`,
 providing a principled and practical approach to determine the amounts of latent states, automatically via the use of hierarchical Dirichlet process {cite}`teh06`.